-^{}For additional scheduling information see sample schedule above.
+For additional scheduling information see sample schedule above.

+- I don't have a CDL, am I still eligible for the position?
+Yes, you are still eligible.
+You are not required to have a CDL to apply.
+If you are a made a conditional offer of employment you will be required to pass the written test for the CDL and appropriate endorsements at least one week prior to starting training.
+Failure to get the appropriate class CDL and endorsements may result in additional charges being incurred by the applicant.
+(Note: Paratransit Operators require a Class 'C' CDL permit and Passenger Endorsement.
+All other divisions require a Class 'B' CDL permit with Passenger Endorsement and Air Brakes.) - I have a CDL from another state, will that be valid?
+No, you will need to transfer your CDL to Utah for the applicable license and endorsements. - I have a criminal history, will I be eligible for the position?
+A criminal history does not automatically bar employment.
+The nature and date of the offense are taken into account.
+Be honest on your application and in the interview when asked about any criminal convictions. - Will I have to work weekends?
+Yes, you will have to work weekends until your seniority allows you to bid for certain days off.
+You may or may not have one weekend day off. - Will I have to work evenings?
+Yes, your window of work may include evenings. - Will I know my two days off per week ahead of time?
+Yes, change day happens every four months and your days off will be the same 2 days off for the entire four month period until the next change day. - Will UTA work around my second job or other commitments?
+Because the schedule changes frequently we are unable to accommodate schedules around other commitments. - What can I do in between my split shifts?
 Because the time between shifts is unpaid you are able to do whatever you choose until your shift starts again.
 Some operators choose to go home while others choose to use the work out facilities or watch a movie at the garage.
-You can use the transit system to go shopping or to run errands.

-Will I start and stop in the same place every day?

-No, where you report varies daily and you may also start and stop at different places in the same shift.

-How does seniority and bidding determine my schedule?
+You can use the transit system to go shopping or to run errands. - Will I start and stop in the same place every day?
+No, where you report varies daily and you may also start and stop at different places in the same shift. - How does seniority and bidding determine my schedule?
 Operators bid (choose) their schedules based on seniority three times per year.
-Seniority is determined by the date of hire following training.

-• I don't have a car, can I ride UTA transit to all of my shifts?
+Seniority is determined by the date of hire following training. - I don't have a car, can I ride UTA transit to all of my shifts?
 Typically you can ride transit to your shifts.
 However, if you are the first bus out or last bus in you will need rides for those times.
 Transit is not available 24-7.
-During the training period transit may not be available due to varied training times and locations.

-What is the training schedule?
+During the training period transit may not be available due to varied training times and locations. - What is the training schedule?